 Maybe you want to finally start that book or painting or some other creative project you keep putting off.
 Maybe you’ve gotten off to a great start, but now things are starting to slow down and you just don’t know whether it’s even worth it to keep trying.
 Maybe the end is in sight, but you just can’t seem to make the final push to get there.

 I know it’s hard getting out of your own way, but it’s a lot harder being down in the muck.
-That’s why there are so many stories out there with people using The Seven-League Boots.
+That’s why there are so many stories of old with heroes and villains alike using The Seven-League Boots.
 Instead of having to do battle against their own physical limitations as human beings, they get to rise above it all and speed along to the finish line.

 Eye On The Prize

-Come on, did you really think I was going to go a whole blogpost without talking anything fairy tale?
+Come on, did you really think I was going to be able to get through a whole article without talking anything fairy tale?
 Anyway, now that I’ve mentioned The Seven-League Boots I gotta tell you: these boots are made for speeding along, not cheating along.
 Yes, there’s a difference.

 The difference is your personal well-being.
 Everything takes longer when you’re upset, lasts longer when you hate it.
 When we’re happy and doing something we enjoy, the time flies.